KJWhitehead/quizzee_rascals/README.md

 There are drop menus to adjust difficulty, category, how many questions, and question type.
 There is also a social media button to easily share Quiz-E.

-It displays the Quizzie Rascals brand logo clearly for brand recognition.
+It displays the Quizzee Rascals brand logo clearly for brand recognition.
 It also provides the option to share Quiz-E with friends and family on social media.

 <strong>Options page across multiple devices</strong>